-b) Critical accounting judgments in applying the Club's accounting policies

-- Recoverability of receivables (Note 3) - Determination of impairment of property and equipment (Note 7) - Realization of deferred income tax assets (Note 21)
+- b) Critical accounting judgments in applying the Club's accounting policies - Ability to continue as a going concern entity (Note 1) - Recoverability of receivables (Note 3) - Determination of impairment of property and equipment (Note 7) - Realization of deferred income tax assets (Note 21)

-Note 24 - Financial risk management objectives and policies
+23 Financial risk management objectives and policies

-The Club's principal financial asset is cash.
+The Club's principal financial asset is cash and cash equivalents.
 It also has other financial assets and liabilities such as receivables from members, related parties and officers and employees and other receivables, financial asset at FVTPL and accounts payable and other current liabilities (excluding statutory payables, unearned membership dues, deferred revenue and funds held in trust), due to related parties, refundable deposits and lease liabilities which arise directly from its operations.